The Area's First Extended-Day Childcare Center:

 Governor Andrew M. Cuomo unveiled a proposal to combat poverty and reduce rampant inequality through the Empire State Poverty Reduction Initiative in 2016.
 The $25 million program will bring together state and local government, non-profit, and business groups to design and implement coordinated solutions to increase social mobility in sixteen communities across New York State, with Utica as one of the chosen cities.

-United Way of the Mohawk Valley was designated lead agency on this project, with partners at the time including Mayor Robert Palmieri, now Congressman Anthony Brindisi, Oneida County Executive Anthony Picente, and the Community Foundation of Herkimer and Oneida Counties.
+United Way of the Mohawk Valley was the designated lead agency on this project, with partners at the time including Mayor Robert Palmieri, now Congressman Anthony Brindisi, Oneida County Executive Anthony Picente, and the Community Foundation of Herkimer and Oneida Counties.
 Utica ESPRI brings together human service agencies, community leaders, and people living in poverty to turn our story around - creating mobility for residents and advancing the common good for all.

 The 2017 Kids Count Data ranks NYS 41st for economic well-being.
-Based on the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents, with 17.1% of the individuals living in poverty.
+Based on the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents, with 17.1% living in poverty.

 Utica, however, has approximately 62,235 residents with: